ncachanosky/econ-lecture-notes/content/econometrics/02_Introduction/_index.md

 2. Time-series
 3. Panel data (also known as longitudinal data)

 **Cross-sectional** data includes number of *sections* and one time-period only.
-For instance, income and unemployment information for the 50 U.S. states for the year 1930.
+For instance, income and unemployment information for the 50 U.S. states in the year 1930.

 **Time-series** data is the inverse situation.
 The dataset has information of one section for a number of years.
 For instance, the unemployment rate of the state of Colorado between 1920 and 1950.